Hidden Poison: Machine Unlearning Enables Camouflaged Poisoning Attacks: Experimental Evaluation

 \subsection{Evaluations on Imagenette and Imagewoof}

-We evaluate the efficacy of our attack vector on the challenging multiclass classification problem on the Imagenette and Imagewoof datasets \citep{imagenette}.
-Imagenette is a subset of 10 classes (\textit{Tench, English springer, Cassette player, Chain saw, Building/church, French horn, Truck, Gas pump, Golf ball, Parachute}) from the Imagenet dataset \citep{russakovsky2015imagenet}.
-The Imagenette dataset consists of around 900 images of various sizes for each class.
-In total, we have 13394 images which are divided into a training dataset of size 9469 and test dataset of size 3925.
-To perform training, all images are resized and centrally cropped down to $224 \times 224$ pixels.
+We evaluate the efficacy of our attack vector on the challenging multiclass classification problem on the Imagenette and Imagewoof datasets \citep{imagenette}, both of which are subsets consisting of 10 classes from the Imagenet dataset \citep{russakovsky2015imagenet} with about 900 images per class.

-Imagewoof \citep{imagenette} is another subset of Imagenet dataset consisting of \(10\) classes \((\)\textit{Shih-Tzu, Rodesian Ridgeback, Beagle, English Foxhound, Border Terrier, Austrailian Terrier, Golden Retriever, Old English Sheep Dog, Samoyed, Dingo}\()\).
-Imagewoof consists of around 900 images of various sizes for each class, and in total 12954 images which are divided into a training dataset of size 9025 and test dataset of size 3929.
-Similar to Imagenette, we resize all images and crop to the central $224 \times 224$ pixels before training.

-We evaluate our camouflaged poisoning attack on two different neural network architectures-VGG-16 and ResNet-18, and different threat models \((\epsilon, b_p, b_c)\) listed in \pref{tabl:Imagenette_results} .
-Each model is trained on a single GPU with cross-entropy loss, that is minimized using SGD algorithm with weight decay 5e-4, momentum 0.9 and batch size 20.
-We start with a learning rate of 0.01, and exponentially decay it with \(\gamma = 0.9\) after every epoch, for a total of 50 epochs over the training dataset.
-The poisons and camouflages were generated using gradient matching by first defining the cosine-similarity loss using \texttt{torch.autograd} and then optimizing it using Adam optimizer with learning rate 0.1.
+We evaluate our camouflaged poisoning attack on two different neural network architectures-VGG-16 and ResNet-18 (trained with cross entropy loss), and different threat models \((\epsilon, b_p, b_c)\) listed in \pref{tabl:Imagenette_results}.
+More details about the dataset, experiment setup and hyperparameters are provided in \pref{app:IW_extra}.
 In our experiments, camouflaging was successful for at least \(50\%\) of the time when poisoning was successful.
-However, because we modified about 13\% of the training dataset when adding poisons / camouflages, we observe that the fluctuation in the model's validation accuracy can be up to 7\% for both Imagenette and Imagewoof, as expected on making such a large change in the training set.
+However, because we modified about 13\% of the training dataset when adding poisons/camouflages, we observe that the fluctuation in the model's validation accuracy can be up to 7\%, which is expected since we make such a large change in the training set.